awsdocs/amazon-glacier-developer-guide/doc_source/vault-lock.md

 1. Initiate the lock by attaching a vault lock policy to your vault, which sets the lock to an in\-progress state and returns a lock ID\.
 While in the in\-progress state, you have 24 hours to validate your vault lock policy before the lock ID expires\.

 1. Use the lock ID to complete the lock process\.
-If the vault lock policy doesn't work as expected, you can abort the lock and restart from the beginning\.
+If the vault lock policy doesn't work as expected, you can stop the lock and restart from the beginning\.
 For information on how to use the S3 Glacier API to lock a vault, see [Locking a Vault by Using the Amazon S3 Glacier API](vault-lock-how-to-api.md)\.